-The Company has a £900 million RCF at 31 March 2024.
-In September 2023, the maturity of the RCF was extended by a year to November 2026 with no changes to terms.
+The Company had a £900 million RCF at 31 March 2025.
+In April 2025, the £900 million RCF was refinanced with improved terms and now matures in June 2028.

 The RCF is secured by a floating charge over the bank accounts of the Company.
 Interest is payable at SONIA or EURIBOR plus a fixed margin on the drawn amount.
 This fixed margin is subject to a small adjustment annually based upon performance against agreed sustainability metrics.
-As at 31 March 2024, the Company had £510 million of drawings under the RCF (2023: £501 million).
+As at 31 March 2025, the Company had £260 million of drawings under the RCF (2024: £510 million).
 The RCF has one financial covenant: a loan-to-value ratio.